jiinmoon/AWSCertified/DVA-C01/09_Advanced_S3_+_Athena.md

 - Can be used to speed up downloads.
 - Can be used to retrieve only partial data (i.e. head or less of a file).

+---

+## S3 Select & Glacier Select

+- Retrieve less data using SQL by performing **server side filtering**.
+- Can filter by rows & columns (simple SQL statements).
+- Less network transfer, less CPU cost client-sdie.

+- The idea is this, before, you would retrieve all the data from S3 and filter client-side.
+Instead, we change our request that our queries are already filtered.
+Thus, we will only get the rows and columns we need; not entire thing.

+- i.e. clinet performs S3 Select to ge ta CSV file.
+S3 on server side performs filtering on the file and sends only the parts that we need.

+---

+## S3 Event Notifications

+- Say an event has occurred to our S3 bucket (S3:ObjectCreated, S3:ObjectRemoved, ...).
+- We can create rules to trigger an action.
+- We can filter object names as well (such as all files end with .jpg).
+- One use case would be generate thumnails of images uploaded to S3.

+- We have AWS SNS - email service, and SQS - simple queue service, and lambda function to trigger the events.

+- Enable versioning first; then we can create events.

+---

+## AWS Athena

+- It is a **Serverless** service to perform analyics directly against S3 files.
+- Uses SQL language to query the files; and has a JDBC/ODBC driver.
+- Charged per query and amount of data scanned.
+- Supports CSV, JSON, ORC, Avro, and Parquet (Presto).

+- Uses cases are business intelligence / analytics / reporting, analyze & query
+  VPC Flow Logs, ELB Logs, CloudTrail trails, ...

+- Exam tips: How to analyze data directly on S3?
+Use Athena.

+- First, we create the database -> and create the tables.
+- This is better explained on AWS document page: how to access my logs from AWS Athena.

+- This gives us various statics; you can query to see which request url was used or how many requests failed and received 400...and so on.

+---

+## S3 Object Lock & Glacier Vault Lock

+- S3 Object Lock
+    - Adopt a WORM model (Write Once Read Many) model.
+    - Block an object version deletion for a specified amount of time.

+- Glacier Vault Lock
+    - Adopt a WORM model.
+    - Lock the polucy for future edits (can no longer be changed).
+    - For compliance reasons - company wishes to upload data on a bucket that gurantees no one can delete it.

+- In other words, the object inside the vault cannot be deleted.